opral/monorepo/rfcs/sdk-js/RFC.md

 Those wrapper functions will be written in pure `JavaScript` annotated with `JsDoc` so no transpilation is needed.

+If some file is not present on the filesystem we need to do something similar to this: https://github.com/HoudiniGraphql/houdini/blob/961b062f395db2eab33a57053bc8314d330cf30d/packages/houdini-svelte/src/plugin/fsPatch.ts

 ### @sveltejs/adapter-static

 Svelte also offers the option to prerender an application and generate a static output.
 A few options will not make sense (e.g. `AcceptLanguage` header detection) and we should detect them and output an error.
 We can detect a static output by looking for `export const prerender = false` in the `routes/+layout(.*).ts` file.

 ## Next steps

-- [ ] agree on RFC and scope of first version
+- [x] agree on RFC and scope of first version
 - [ ] implement basic runtime functionality
 - [ ] write wrapper functions/components for the necessary injection points
 - [ ] create the plugin that automatically injects wrapper functions